 Since we both work in tourism in Salem Massachusetts, we get asked for our restaurant recommendations a lot.
 It’s just so hard!
 There’s really no such thing as bad food in Salem (with the exception of one place) It really just depends on what type of food you’re in the mood for, and what your budget is.
 So I decided to blog about it so next time I’m asked “Where should we eat?”
 I can send them to read this!

 First off, disclaimer: This is only our opinion.
-We have been to every restaurant downtown, but we aren’t food critics or anything.
+We have been to almost every restaurant downtown, but we aren’t food critics or anything.
 I do think we have a unique perspective with all of the traveling we have done.
 We know what it’s like to want to eat the best food when you only have a short amount of time in the place you’re visiting.
 There’s only so many meals in a day- I’d want to know what restaurants are not to be missed.

 I’m putting stars ⭐️ next to our favorite restaurants as follows: